Pack150/Pack150.github.io/signups.md

 ************
 There are no currently open signups.

-Coming soon - Join us at Cub Haunted for a spooky time!
+##Coming soon - Join us at Cub Haunted, Oct 20-22 for a spooky time!

 <!--